-- Creating a new Storypark community for children on their waiting list and sharing notices, news and messaging parents through this community.
-By creating a separate Storypark community for children on the waiting list, parents feel included, experience the centres commitment to including them in their child’s learning and can start building a picture of their child within Storypark before the child actually starts at your centre – all done without being able to see information about other children.
+- Creating a new Storypark community for families who have enrolled but are yet to start – sharing notices, news and messaging to parents through this community.
+By creating a separate Storypark community for those children parents feel included, experience the centre’s commitment to including them in their child’s learning and can start building a picture of their child within Storypark before the child actually starts at your centre – all done without being able to see information about other children.

-Sonya McIntyre of Owhiro Bay Kindergarten describes one of their techniques:
+Sonya McIntyre of Owhiro Bay Kindergarten, NZ describes one of their techniques:

-We also encourage them to add some photos of family, pets and people or things that are important in their child’s life as this then helps us get to know more about their child when they officially begin.
-We also think it then helps the family take ownership of their child’s profile, rather than view it as only being about the child’s life at kindergarten.
-This is so important to us, as we have found that some families are reluctant to add photos and stories that they are unable to explain with an educational lens.”
+We also encourage them to add some photos of family, pets and people or things that are important in their child’s life, as this then helps us get to know more about their child when they officially begin.
+We also think it then helps the family take ownership of their child’s profile rather than view it as only being about the child’s life at kindergarten.
+This is so important to us, as we have found that some families are hesitant to add photos and stories that they are unable to explain with an educational lens.”

 “Once families were enrolled at our service, they were invited to attend our annual Information Night in November last year where we shared quite a bit of information about using Storypark.
-We distributed one of the Storypark flyers & did a brief talk about how Storypark works & the benefits that it brought to our program & to our relationships with the children themselves & all our families.
-An Orientation Afternoon was held later in that same month where children & families could come & spend a couple of hours at the kindergarten.
-Children’s learning & development was mostly discussed BUT a few questions about Storypark also arose & many families indicated that they were looking forward to seeing how it all worked.”
+We distributed one of the Storypark flyers and did a brief talk about how Storypark works and the benefits that it brought to our program and to our relationships with the children themselves and all our families.
+An orientation afternoon was held later in that same month where children and families could come and spend a couple of hours at the kindergarten.
+Children’s learning and development was mostly discussed BUT a few questions about Storypark also arose and many families indicated that they were looking forward to seeing how it all worked.”

 When parents first get started with Storypark they usually want to know:

-This document is designed for you to share with parents to help answer these initial questions.
-We have also created an email template you can adapt and send to parents to let them know more about Storypark, and a suite of articles and videos to help parents which are available here.
+This info sheet is designed for you to share with parents to help answer these initial questions.
+We have also created an email template you can adapt and send to parents to let them know more about Storypark, and a suite of articles and videos available to help parents.